Goodness of Causal Fit: GCF in general

-So let $\calg$ be an arbitrary DAG set.
-Our GCF (or $GCF_a$) measure is not enough to decide the best possible $G$ in $\calg$, because there might be several graphs with $GCF\approx 1$.
-For this reason, we recommend plotting $GCF(G)$ (or $GCF_a(G)$) versus $GF(G)$ for all $G\in\calg$.
+So let $\calg$ be an arbitrary set of DAGs with the same nodes.
+Our GCF measure is not enough to decide the best possible $G$ in $\calg$, because there might be several graphs with $GCF\approx 1$.
+For this reason, we recommend plotting $GCF(G)$ versus $GF(G)$ for all $G\in\calg$.
 Then choose a $G$ with a large amount of both types of goodness.
-It might even be advantageous to average over a small subset of DAGs in $\calg$ that have large amounts of both types of goodness.
-This would be similar to averaging over an ensemble of decision trees to get a random forest.

-A plot of $GCF(G)$ versus $GF(G)$ agrees with the spirit of the First Dictum and data setmos, because also in those, we acknowledge a separation between the dataset (GF) and model (GCF) degrees of freedom.
+A plot of $GCF(G)$ versus $GF(G)$ agrees with the spirit of the Data Axiom, because in that axiom we also acknowledge a separation between the degrees of freedom of the dataset and those of the causal model.